longlonglin/MSQC/README.md

 This repository contains a reference implementation of the algorithms for the paper:

 Longlong Lin, Pingpeng Yuan, Rong-Hua Li, Jifei Wang, Ling Liu, Hai jin.
-Mining Stable Quasi-Cliques on Temporal Networks. xx: xx-xx
+Mining Stable Quasi-Cliques on Temporal Networks.
+IEEE Transactions on Systems Man Cybernetics-Systems

 ## Environment